ehy/Spam_BLIP/readme.txt

 	TTL option radios added for two and four weeks, max data records option radio added for 200 records, defaults increased to two weeks and 200 records respectively.
+* User-set blacklist and whitelist:
+	Now a net-address/net-mask is accepted, so a whole subnet may be blacklisted or whitelisted.
+See settings page "Advanced Options" introduction text.

 = 1.0.1 =
 * Small code cleanups.